Melanie J. Newton

 Biography :

-For History Gradaute Associate Chair matters please send your email to history.gradac@utoronto.ca.
+For History Graduate matters please send your email to history.tricampus@utoronto.ca.

-At the University of Toronto, she has served in various administrative roles, including Director of the Caribbean Studies Program and Chair of the Faculty of Arts and Science Academic Appeals Board.
-She bgean a three-year term as Associate Chair (Graduate) of the Department of History at the University of Toronto in July 2022.
+At the University of Toronto, she has served in various administrative roles, including Director of the Caribbean Studies Program, Chair of the Faculty of Arts and Science Academic Appeals Board and Associate Chair (Graduate) of the Department of History from 2022-2024.
+She is currently the Tricampus Graduate Chair for the Department of History (2024-2029).
 From 1996-98 she served as youth representative on the Barbados Constitution Review Commission, which recommended that Barbados move from its status as a constitutional monarchy to a republic.
 The government of Barbados took up the commission's recommendation in 2021.
-She is co-chair of the City of Toronto's Community Advisory Committee on the renaming of Dundas St.
+She served as co-chair of the City of Toronto's Community Advisory Committee on the renaming of Dundas St and Yonge-Dundas Square.

 Education: